toeverything/OctoBase/apps/handbook/src/how_to_organize_your_data.md

 -   Change the text line style by adjusting the flavor
 -   Change the actual text content by adjusting the content in the props

 In actual use, you do not need to manually edit the data in the structure.
-JWST provides a series of easy-to-use APIs that allow you:
+OctoBase provides a series of easy-to-use APIs that allow you:

 -   Organize parent-child relationship of blocks, front and back order, etc.
 -   Modify the properties with basic data structures such as RichText, Map, Array, String, Number, etc.